Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 To interact with a user during the deployment process, we should include prompts in our application.
 To do so, we are going to implement the following classes:

-- [PromptHelper](#PromptHelper) - a class used to interact with the user by means of prompts.
+- [PromptHelper](#Prompter) - a class used to interact with the user by means of prompts.
-- [PromptWriter](#PromptWriter) - a class used in the `PromptHelper` to write the prompts and get the user responses.
+- [PromptWriter](#PromptWriter) - a class used in the `Prompter` to write the prompts and get the user responses.

 The following class diagram demonstrates the structure of the prompts integration and the relationships of classes this integration requires: